FEUP-ESOF-2020-21/open-cx-t2g2-teamnamenotfound/README.md

           Given the user is logged in with a valid account and the app is in home screen When I tap the "evaluateButton" button
           Then "evaluateScreen" screen shows up

+      Scenario: The code screen shows up when the user tap in a conference to evaluate Given the user is logged in with a valid account and the app is in evaluate screen When I tap the "conference1Button"
+          Then "codeScreen" shows up

+      Scenario: The code screen remains when the user inputs the wrong code Given the user is logged in with a valid account and the app is in code screen When I input the wrongCode and tap "submitButton" Then "codeScreen" remains

+      Scenario: The form screen shows up when the user inputs the correct code Given the user is logged in with a valid account and the app is in code screen When I input the correctCode and tap "submitButton" Then "formScreen" shows up

+      Scenario: The evaluate screen shows up when the user submits the form Given the user is logged in with a valid account and the app is in form screen When I tap the "submitButton"
+          Then the evaluations are saved and "evaluateScreen" shows up

     ```

   - **Value and effort**: L